lambergmiki/matgeneratorn/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Andreas Eriksson for fantastic help with deploying my app privately, outside the servers supplied by our University.
+Huge thanks to Andreas Eriksson for fantastic help with deploying my app privately, outside the servers supplied by our University.

 * [README template by othneildrew](https://github.com/othneildrew)
 * [Choose an Open Source License](https://choosealicense.com)